intel-staging/libptpmgmt_iaclocklib/README.md

   * The library is under LGPL v3 or later.
   * The pmc and phc_ctl tools and the testing scripts are under GPL v3 or later.
   * Documentation is under under GFDL v1.3 or later without invariants sections.

+# <u>Disclaimer</u>
+This project is under development.
+All source code and features on the main branch are for the purpose of testing or evaluation and not production ready.